 Vietnam's Ho Chi Minh City (HCMC) has a range of exciting activities and historical landmarks to explore.
-While this capital city might be best known for its war history, it has a lot more to offer on top of its informative war memorials and museums.
+While this happening city might be best known for its war history, it has a lot more to offer on top of its informative war memorials and museums.
 This includes beautiful architecture, culturally-impressive temples, a variety of markets, and great restaurants and bars.

 Luckily for those wanting a quick trip, you can enjoy all of the city's popular spots by spending just 3 days in Ho Chi Minh City.
 HCMC, and Vietnam more generally, is also an excellent location for all types of travelers, including families with kids and solo, budget-conscious travelers.

 When planning your trip to Ho Chi Minh City, I would also recommend seeing as much of the country as you can to explore the complexities between the north and the south.
 So consider spending at least two weeks in Vietnam, visiting some of its best places, such as Hanoi, Hoi An, Dalat, and Hue.

 If you think Ho Chi Minh City sounds like the right place for your next trip, then keep reading my 3 day Ho Chi Minh City itinerary.

 Disclaimer: Destguides may receive commission for purchases made through links in this article at no cost to you.

 Using the map of Ho Chi Minh City, you can explore all the days and stops.

 You'll spend your first day in Ho Chi Minh City visiting iconic markets and temples.
 You'll also get to view the city from up high at Bitexco's SkyDeck.

 Your day will begin in Pham Ngu Lao.
 This street has many shopping malls and street markets to venture through, plus lots of street food stalls.
 You'll then head to Thien Hau Temple where you can reflect or simply admire the architecture of this Chinese temple.